quixio/quix-cli/docs/Reference/pipeline/status.md

 Local Pipeline Status: Not Running
 ```

-By using the `quix local pipeline status` command, you can easily keep track of the state of your local pipeline and ensure that all necessary services are running smoothly.
+By using the `quix pipeline status` command, you can easily keep track of the state of your local pipeline and ensure that all necessary services are running smoothly.